keyclick/music-genre-classifier/README.md

-Go throught the requirements.txt to install the necessary libraries
+Go through the requirements.txt to install the necessary libraries